tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 ## Overview

+This class teaches you how hypervisors and hardware-assisted virtualization technologies work.
+You can use this knowledge to build your hacking hypervisors for research and to study, customize, and break existing hypervisors.

+We achieve this by developing lightweight, UEFI module-based hypervisors using Intel VT-x and analyzing various advanced hypervisor applications, such as fuzzing and system hardening.
+The knowledge we acquire applies to kernel module (driver)- based hypervisors and AMD processors.

-This course helps you gain the skills and knowledge to develop lightweight hypervisors as UEFI modules using Intel VT-x.
-This is a hands-on heavy class, and we will spend about 40% of the time with excesses.
+The class is hands-on oriented; we will spend 30-40% of the time with excesses.

-In addition to the live sessions, you will receive materials beforehand and a recording after each day, and can ask questions asynchronously even after the period of the class.
-This is particularly helpful for those with challenging time zone differences (see [Format and Package](#format-and-package) for more details).
+⏰Concerned about the timezone?
+No worries.
+You will receive materials beforehand and a recording after each day and are encouraged to ask questions even before and after the period of the class.
+See [Format and Package](#format-and-package) for more details.

-## Audiences
+## Target Audience

-This class is geared towards software developers, security researchers, and those interested in expanding their knowledge of Intel VT-x, the x86_64 system architecture, and/or UEFI.
+Software developers, security researchers, and anyone interested in expanding their knowledge of virtualization technologies, the x86_64 system architecture, and UEFI should attend the class.
+Many past students enjoyed discovering details of new system architecture aside from learning Intel VT-x!

-## Level

-- Intermediate to advanced

 ## Prerequisites

 Required:
-- Strong experience in C (or C++) programming.
+- Fluency in C (or C++) programming.
-- Familiarity with the x86_64 architecture, such as privilege levels, interrupts, page tables, and system registers.
+- Familiarity with the x86_64 architecture, such as privilege levels, interrupts, page tables, and system registers at the concept level.
 - System programming experience, such as kernel-module development, is a plus but not a requirement.

-We will introduce recommended pre-class learning materials about 3 weeks prior to the class.
+You will receive links to recommended pre-class learning materials 2-3 weeks before the class.

-## Learning Objectives

-At the end of the class, you will gain enough knowledge and skills to develop your pass-through hypervisors.
-Covered topics include but are not limited to:

-- Key concepts of VT-x and programming interfaces
-- Various applications of hypervisors in the real world and their implementations, examples include:
-  - System hardening, such as HVCI and KDP on Windows
-  - System-level fuzzing, such as What The Fuzz
-  - System-level inspection and rootkit, such as antivirus hypervisors
-- Vulnerabilities in some of the above types of hypervisors
-- Early OS boot activities and handling of them as a hypervisor
-- Subtle yet complex concepts such as control register access, memory types, cache invalidation, and emulation of those
-- Basic UEFI-module development workflow, tools and techniques

 ## Outline

-1. Hypervisor and UEFI
+1. Hypervisor designs and UEFI
     - Lectures: various use of hypervisors, UEFI module-based hypervisors, comparison with kernel module-based hypervisors, and UEFI/EDK2

 2. VT-x Basics
-    - Lectures: processor modes, VMCS, "host" vs "guest", VM-exit, VM-entry, and high-level design options
+    - Lectures: processor modes, VMCS, host vs.guest, VM-exit, VM-entry, high-level design options, tools and techniques to diagnose bugs, and the trick of navigating specifications
     - Lab: source-level debugging with VMware
     - Lab: configuring and starting host and guest, monitoring CPUID execution
     - Lab: troubleshooting VMX instruction errors with Bochs

 3. OS Boot
-    - Lectures: system boot phases, boot time vs runtime, physical vs virtual mode, and runtime drivers for monitoring OS activities
+    - Lectures: system boot phases, boot time vs runtime, physical vs virtual mode, and UEFI runtime drivers
     - Lab: controlling VM-exits with MSR bitmaps
-    - Lab: booting Windows and isolating resources between guest and host
+    - Lab: booting Windows and separating resources between guest and host
     - Lab: tracing guest page faults with exception interception and event injection
     - Advanced lectures and demos: analysis of Hyper-V configurations and common vulnerabilities in pass-through hypervisors